kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/04-props.md

 * You can pass many props

 ### View in browser
-you will see an image list and a title.
+You will see an image list and a title.
 It is not styled nicely

 ```
 import React from 'react';